Brexit predictions

 However, a major argument of the Leave campaign was that the money sent to the EU could be funnelled into the NHS instead.

-We may expect some cuts in the future, but so far it does not seem that anything close to the estimated £40 billion in cuts can happen by 2030.
+We may expect some cuts in the future, but so far it does not seem that the estimated £40 billion in cuts can happen by 2030.

-The effect of Brexit was to drastically reduce the amount of migrants from the EU.
+The effect of Brexit was to drastically reduce the number of migrants from the EU.

 From 282,000 net gain in 2016, Britain now has a net loss of people to the EU of 51,000 per year, while EU citizens now constitute the majority of arrivals who were refused entry at the UK border.